gauravbombale1234/Artificial-Intelligence/README.md

   - Special subfolder dedicated to DCGAN implementations, focusing on image generation tasks.

 ### 3. **Datasets**
-All datasets used in the models and implementations are organized in separate folders, ensuring easy access for training and experimentation.
+All datasets used in the models and implementations are organized in each folders, ensuring easy access for training and experimentation.
 Each dataset folder contains:
 - A description of the dataset
 - Preprocessing scripts (if applicable)
 - Links to the original dataset sources